antontarasenko/searchcommons/README.md

 Search Commons collects domains you can narrow your web search to.

-## Why Narrow Search?
+Search Commons collections can help you to:

-Protect search from blog spam, promotional websites, SEO rings, low-effort social networks, and unreliable sources.
+* Protect search from blog spam, promotional websites, SEO rings, low-effort social networks, and unreliable sources

-Focus on the websites you have used to, whether official documentation or Stack Overflow.
+* Focus on the websites you have used to, whether official documentation or Stack Overflow

-Narrow search down to specialized websites: dataset aggregators, code repositories, press releases, regulatory filings.
+* Narrow search down to specialized websites: dataset aggregators, code repositories, press releases, regulatory filings

 ## Search the Web with Our Public Search Engines